Documenting Informed Consent

-- When written or oral consent is not obtained, then some other means must be available for participants to indicate their consent.
+- When written or oral consent is not obtained, another means must be provided for participants to indicate their consent.
 For example, in a survey, participants should be given an informed consent document and informed that completion and return of the survey will constitute consent to participate and permission for the researcher to use the data gathered in the manner described.

 - The procedures used to seek free and informed consent must be approved by ICEHR before data are collected.

 Participants make a vital contribution to research.
 They must be treated at all times with the highest respect and consideration.
 All communications, whether written or oral, should be professional, as well as socially and culturally appropriate.
 Specifically:

 - Information letters and consent forms should be presented on the institutional or departmental letterhead of the Principal Investigator.

 - Use the second person (i.e., “you”) in the informed consent process.

 - The level of language used should be appropriate to participants’ age and comprehension level.
 Avoid or explain technical terms and jargon.
 (For people in the general population, a grade 6 to 8 reading level is appropriate.
 In Microsoft Word the Flesch-Kincaid Grade Level Score can be determined by accessing Tools/Options/Spelling&Grammar and by selecting “Show readability statistics.”)

 - Avoid the use of legalistic phrases.

 - Use headings, small paragraphs, and spaces between paragraphs to make information easier to read.

 - Ensure that spelling, grammar, and punctuation are correct.